Ethnic minorities in Bangladesh: Tripura/Tripuri

 The Tripuris are one of the major ethnic community living both in the plains and the Chittagong Hill Tracts in Bangladesh.
 During the partition of the Indian subcontinent, the princely state of Tripura were merged neither into India nor Pakistan.
 However, Tripura Kingdom was merged in 1949 with India through a merger agreement.
 The peoples of Tripura, both in Bangladesh and the Indian State of Tripura, shared common culture, history, tradition, and way of life.
 Tripuri language is called Kokborok, of which there are more than one million speakers.
 Tripuri's main festival is Buishu.

 A minority of Tripuris have adopted Islam as their religion and have been subject to violence by some Tripuri Christians.
 On 18 June 2021, a Tripuri imam and farmer called Omar Faruq Tripura (formerly known as Bennichand Tripura) of Tulajhiri Aga Tripurapara was shot whilst heading home from Isha prayers at a makeshift mosque.
 Five out of the 38 families in this Tripurapara are Muslims and the rest are Christians.

 Tanchangya

-The Tanchangya (তঞ্চংগ্যা) people are one of 13 indigenous ethnic communities living in the Chittagong Hill Tracts (CHT).
+The Tanchangya (তঞ্চংগ্যা) people are one of 13 ethnic communities living in the Chittagong Hill Tracts (CHT).

-Tanchangya peoples have been living in CHT since its prehistoric age.
-Nowadays Tanchangya peoples live in Rangamati, Bandarban, Roisyabili & Sadhikyabili (Chittagong district), Ukhia and Teknaf (Cox's Bazar district) areas of Bangladesh.
-Tanchangyas also live in North-east Indian states (Assam, Tripura and Mizoram) and Rakhine State of the Myanmar.
-Most of Tanchangyas live in reserve forest of CHT but on 10 April 2000 the government declared a new law entitled "The Forest (Amendment) Act; 2000."
-According to this act, cultivation and preparation of cultivation on reserve forest land are illegal, and as a result the survival of these groups in the area becomes more difficult.

 Due to lack of research, there is also confusion about the numbers of Tanchangyas.
 According to census of 2001 there are 31,164 Tanchangya in CHT (source: solidarity2002, Bangladesh Adivasi Forum).